TyOverby/tyoverby.github.io/posts/bincode_release.md

 ### Encoding Strings

-Strings are serialized by first serializing the length, then the byte content of the string.
+Strings are serialized by first serializing the length and then serializing the byte content of the string.

 ```rust
 use bincode::{serialize, deserialize};